 Next we moved the lego dresser over to it’s new home and got to work assembling the DIY frame for our Samsung Frame.

-We chose to go with a really simple build for our frame, and depending on your woodworking skill, you could easily make it more ornate if you chose to.
-Our original plan was to use simple 1×2″ pieces, but then when the project was almost complete we decided to add some additional trim pieces with a bit more design on them.
+We chose to go with a really simple build for our frame, but depending on your woodworking skill, you could easily make it more ornate if you chose to.
+Our original plan was to use simple 1×3″ pieces, but then when the project was almost complete we decided to add some additional trim pieces with a bit more design on them.

 Because the shelf right below the TV has a lot of detail, and because I knew I would be changing out the decor there often, I didn’t want the frame to overpower the area, but it seemed too plain without the trim piece.